yedpodtrzitko/godot-docs/classes/class_resource.rst

 An optional name for this resource.
 When defined, its value is displayed to represent the resource in the Inspector dock.
 For built-in scripts, the name is displayed as part of the tab name in the script editor.

+\ **Note:** Some resource formats do not support resource names.
+You can still set the name in the editor or via code, but it will be lost when the resource is reloaded.
+For example, only built-in scripts can have a resource name, while scripts stored in separate files cannot.

 .. rst-class:: classref-item-separator

 ----